rkhidesh/100-Days-Of-Code/Log.md

 ## Day 19

 ### Today's progress:
-Using the turtule module I made a turtle racing game.
+Using the turtle module I made a turtle racing game.
 It was actually very fun!

 ### Thoughts:
 Practice, practice, practice.